What Is Business Casual Attire? (With Example and Tips)

 Gender-neutral business casual

 There are also gender-neutral options for business casual dress.
 During interviews and at work, it’s important to feel confident in what you wear.
-If you’re not comfortable conforming to women’s or men’s attire, consider these options:
+Consider these options:

-- A sweater, button-down shirt or another tidy-looking style like a henley or polo shirt
+A button-down shirt or another tidy-looking style like a henley or polo shirt

 Read more: Guide To Gender Neutral Attire